HoroTW/GPU-Screen-Recorder/README.md

 The output is an h264 encoded video with aac audio.

+## Note
+Might now work when using a compositor such as picom when using the glx backend.

 # Performance
 When recording a 4k game, fps drops from 30 to 7 when using OBS Studio, however when using this screen recorder the fps remains at 30.